Turning non-smooth points into rational points: Preliminaries

 By a \emph{curve} over a field $K$ we mean a proper geometrically integral $K$-scheme of dimension $1$.
-A curve $C|K$ is \emph{regular} (or \emph{normal}) if its local ring $\OO_{C,x}$ at every point $x\in C$ is a regular local ring.
-A curve $C|K$ is \emph{smooth} if the structure morphism $C\to \Spec(K)$ is smooth, or equivalently, if $C$ is geometrically regular, i.e., $C$ is regular and the base change $C_{\ov K} = C\otimes_K \ov K$ remains regular.
-Every smooth curve is regular.
-The converse holds over perfect fields $K$, but may fail when $K$ is imperfect.
+A curve is called \emph{regular} (or \emph{normal}) if its local rings are regular local rings.